hmc-cs111-spring2016/project-ideas/README.md

 ###### _Critique deadline: Friday, Feb.
 19 at 11:59pm_

 In this assignment, we'll get a head start on our projects.
-You'll describe four potential project ideas and evaluate their suitability as a project.
+You'll describe four potential project ideas and evaluate the suitability of each as a project.
 You'll also provide feedback on someone else's project idea.

 The goals are this project are to (a) start getting a sense of what makes for a good project and (b) start generating ideas for your project.

+There are many different kinds of successful projects.
+To get a sense of what counts as a good project--and for some ideas on generating projects of your own--read this article on [how to generate project ideas][ProjectGen].

+## Teamwork and collaboration

 Do this assignment individually: you must come up with and describe your ideas on your own.
 You may talk with other people, though, as you're generating ideas